mewisme/spray/CUSTOM_FRAMES.md

 ffmpeg -i animation.gif -vf "fps=10,scale=128:128" frames/frame_%04d.png

 # Note: If you already have a GIF file, you can use it directly!
-# Just place the GIF file in assets/ and rename it to anim.gif
+# Just place the GIF file in assets/ and rename it to evernight.gif (or set gif_path in config)
 # No need to convert to PNG frames anymore!
 ```